at-ishikawa/dotfiles/README.md

 # Getting Started
+1. Run `make prepare`.
+This will fail on the step to download a fisher on ansible currently
-1. Run `make install` at first.
+1. Run `make install`.
 This will fail to clone anyenv repository
 1. Create a private key and public key for GitHub.
 And upload the public key on GitHub.
 1. Add a password of the private key into ssh agent
 1. Run `make install` again